 Rehabilitative alimony in Florida is financial support intended to provide a former spouse with the opportunity to establish the capacity for self-support, proportionate to the standard of living during the marriage.
 See Florida Statute 61.08.
 The length of the marriage will play a factor in whether or not rehabilitative alimony is appropriate, but it is not dispositive.
 Instead, the focus should be on the impact the marriage had on the earning potential of the spouse seeking alimony.
 For instance, if the party seeking alimony after a 5 year marriage abandoned their career to take care of the couple’s children rehabilitative alimony may be appropriate.

-The length of the marriage will play a factor in rehabilitative alimony cases but it is not the most significant factor, instead the impact on the spouse’s career will likely be the driving force.
+The length of the marriage will play a factor in rehabilitative alimony cases but is not the only significant factor.
+Typically, the impact of the marriage on the spouse’s career will likely be the driving force.
 Conversely, if a party is seeking rehabilitative alimony after a 10 year marriage but cannot provide evidence that the marriage hindered their earning capacity rehabilitative alimony should not be awarded.

 A skilled rehabilitative alimony in Florida law firm can make a big impact in a divorce litigation.
 If you are contemplating filing for divorce or your spouse has already filed for divorce, call us today to speak with a Tamp divorce attorney at our firm.
 The divorce attorneys at Florida Law Advisers, P.A. have years of experience in both advocating for and against alimony.
-With years of experience in family law litigation, we are more than ready to present a compelling case on your behalf and stand firm for what is fair.
-If you would like to speak with a Tampa divorce lawyer at our firm call us today at 800 990 7763 to schedule a free consultation.
+With years of experience, we are more than ready to present a compelling case on your behalf.
+To speak with a Tampa divorce lawyer at our firm call us at 800 990 7763.